ICIJ/datashare-docs/server-mode/authentication-providers/basic-with-a-database.md

 description: Basic authentication with a database.
 ---

-# Basic with a database
+# Basic authentication with a database

 Basic authentication is a simple protocol that uses the HTTP headers and the browser to authenticate users.
 User credentials are sent to the server in the header `Authorization` with `user:password` base64 encoded: